DallanQ/brass_birmingham_1/Manual.md

 - Tiles with a (circle with the blue in the left, and white in the right) to the left of their slot on your Player Mat cannot be built during the Rail Era.
 Try to build or develop at least 1 Coal Mine and 1 Iron Works during the Canal Era, so that you do not have to use a Develop action during the Rail Era to clear these industries from your Player Mat.

 - Figuring out how best to expand your network at the beginning of the Rail Era can be difficult for beginners.
 Expand your network by building rail Links to sources of coal.
 If you don't have access to any coal, build a Coal Mine.

+### Understanding Your Networks (page 11)

+This diagram will help you better understand the concept of "your network" and the rules behind the Network action.

+> The diagram shows different locations: Birmingham, Redditch, Oxford, Walsall, Dudley, Wolverhampton, and Tamworth.

+- The red tiles denote your link and industry tiles.

+> There is a red link between Birmingham and Redditch, and a red industry tiles is among the four industry tiles in Birmingham.

+- The blue shades denote your network; as your network is a location that includes any of your industry tiles and any locations adjacent to one of your links.
+As you have a link from Birmingham to Redditch, Redditch is part of your network, even though you don't own an industry tile there.

+> The blue shades cover all of the industry tiles in Birmingham and Redditch.

+- The yellow shades denote valid link placement as they are all rails adjacent to your network.

+> Birmingham and Redditch have yellow shading on all of their adjacent rails except for the red link between them.

+- If you performed the Network action to build rail Link, it would be possible to build a second rail Link in the same Network action (as long as you could pay the required cost, and consume the necessary coal and beer).

+> For example, with the yellow shading between Birmingham and Walsall, the Network action can expand over Walsall's adjacent links.

+Note: You can expand over the board quickly by networking (placing links) and avoiding placing industry tiles.

 ### Introductory Game (page 11)